 Due to new federal guidance, at this time we are not accepting new applications for our Small Grants Programs, which includes Conference, Language Translation, and Publications Funding.
 We are hoping to redesign the Small Grants Program in the coming months, so please stay tuned for future grant opportunities.

-If you want to be added to our listserv to learn about future funding opportunities, pertinent events, and DDPC workgroups, please go to our website https://ddpc.ny.gov/contact-us.
+If you want to be added to our listserv to learn about future funding opportunities, pertinent events, and DDPC workgroups, please follow this link: https://ddpc.ny.gov/contact-us.